-P.21 Directional signage can clutter the public realm.
-However, it can also provide an opportunity to enhance the landscape, by ensuring design which is consistent and co-ordinated throughout a place, and which complements other elements of the street scene.
+P.21 Some directional signage can clutter the public realm.
+However, it can also provide an opportunity to enhance the landscape, by ensuring design which is consistent and coordinated throughout a place, and which complements other elements of the street scene.
 Signage should be mounted on existing structures such as buildings, walls and posts, where possible and direct pedestrians and cyclists, as well as vehicle users.
-Signage should enable the easiest and most direct routes to encourage people to walk or cycle, in line with sustainability, health and environmental objectives; designers should start from a position of having no signs, and street layout should aim to make the environment self-regulatory
+Signage should enable the easiest and most direct routes to encourage people to walk or cycle to places of work, leisure or onward travel, in line with sustainability, health and environmental objectives; designers should start from a position of having no signs, and street layout should aim to make the environment self-regulatory.
+Where possible, clear and attractive signage to destinations and through routes should be provided.
+Legible London has helped both residents and visitors walk to their destination guickly and easily.
+The signs offer a consistent experience and information about distances between areas, but have also been integrated with other transport modes so, for example, when people are leaving the Tube they can quickly identify the route to their destination.
+It uses a form of wayfinding and is again a simple way to shape cleverly designed signage in to the public realm.